 - On their episode on Metroid: Other M, the guys at Unskippable had fun pointing all the obvious mother/child related symbolism (The title being an anagram of Mother, forming the abbreviation Mom.
 The baby's cry alarm.
 The bottle station shaped like a baby's bottle) in the intro.
 Paul eventually declares "I am starting to think this is just a symbolic dream Samus is having."

 - What Braid is seemingly about is a man called Tim trying to rescue a princess from an evil monster.
 What Braid is really about, and who or what Tim, the Princess and the Monster represent is a topic that is heavily debated, with ideas ranging from the game being about one man's slip from sanity, the relationships between men and women in general, a man trying to fix a crumbling relationship, a man learning that some mistakes cannot be reversed, a man stalking an innocent women etc. It's kinda Mind Screwy, you see.
 The most accepted theory is that Tim is a scientist on the Manhattan Project and the Princess is the Atom Bomb but even that is contested.
-However, what the game is actually about is entirely up to you, as Word Of God refuses to elaborate.
-A lot of this overlaps with Everyone Is Jesus in Purgatory style symbolism.
+However, what the game is actually about is entirely up to you, as Word of God refuses to elaborate.

 - The boy that Shepard sees killed at the start of Mass Effect 3 and repeatedly dreams about is outright stated to be the symbol that this time Shepard can't save everyone.
 The appearance of the boy as a visual representation of the Catalyst symbolizes that Shepard can end the war but still can't save everyone: either the friendly AIs like EDI and (possibly) the geth, Shepard, or Shepard's physical body and humanity, have to be sacrificed.